learning-on-chip/google-cluster-data/README.md

 # Google Cluster Data

-Scripts for dumping the workload traces of a computer cluster [published][1] by Google into an SQLite database.
+The repository contains scripts for dumping the workload traces of a computer cluster [published][1] by Google into an SQLite database.
+The following tables are currently processed:

+* `job_events` and
+* `task_events`.

 ## Usage